jason1zhang/jason1zhang/README.md

 - 👋 Hi, I’m @jason1zhang.
-- 👀 I’m interested in writing interesting and engaging java games.
+- 👀 I’m interested in writing interesting and engaging java chess games.
 - 🌱 I’m currently learning and refreshing my java knowledge and skills.
-- 💞️ I’m looking to collaborate on java game development.
+- 💞️ I’m looking to collaborate on java chess game development.
-- 📫 How to reach me by just writing a note.
+- 📫 You can reach me by just writing a note.

 <!---
 jason1zhang/jason1zhang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.